kkowa/django-saas/README.md

   - **Issue**: Custom elements in `allauth-ui` are not rendering correctly due to library and static file rendering problems.
   - **Workaround**: Manually copy over the necessary CSS from the library.

-### Bugs

-- [ ] when signing in with socials, a confimation email is send that dose not have confirmation link but prompts user to reset password for the root user